Background

 Okay, we start with the talented Mr Ripley.

-The talented Mr Ripley is a Hitchcockian Hitchcockian and blood curdling study of the psychopath and of his victims, because his victims are sometimes even more creepy and freakish and eerie than the psychopath himself.
+The talented Mr Ripley is a Hitchcockian and blood curdling study of the psychopath and of his victims, because his victims are sometimes even more creepy and freakish and eerie than the psychopath himself.

-At the center of this masterpiece, set in the exquisitely decadent scapes of Italy is I don't know what's happening with Italy, but he keeps dropping up in all my videos.
+At the center of this masterpiece, set in the exquisitely decadent scapes of Italy is, I don't know what's happening with Italy, but he keeps dropping up in all my videos.

 There is a titanic encounter between Ripley, the aforementioned upon a psychopath, protagonist, and young Greenleaf, a consummate narcissist.
-So this is a war, a battle between a psychopath and a narcissist.

-Greenleaf is in effect a covert narcissist, and Ripley is a psychopath, but he is also a narcissist.
 Ripley is a cartoonishly poor young adult whose overriding desire is to belong to a higher, or at least richer, social class.

 While he waits upon the subjects of his not so hidden desires, he receives an offer that he cannot refuse, to travel to Italy to retrieve the spoiled and hedonistic son of a shipbuilding magnate, Greenleaf Sr.

 Ripley embarks upon a study of Junior's biography, personality, likes and hobbies.
 Yes, he is planning to steal his life.
+Watch yesterday's video.

 In a chillingly detailed process, Ripley actually assumes young Greenleaf's identity.

-Disembarking from a luxurious connered liner in his destination, Italy, Ripley confesses to a gullible, textile heiress that he is the young Greenleaf traveling in Cognito.
+Disembarking from a luxurious connered liner in his destination, Italy, Ripley confesses to a gullible, textile heiress that he is the young Greenleaf traveling incognito.

 Here, the deception starts.